-Finally, as we will appreciate in a minute, renin secretion is promoted via β1 receptors.
+Finally, as we will consider in a minute, renin secretion is promoted via β1 receptors.

 Therefore, in the very short term, circulation is managed via the regulation of blood vessel cross‑sections and cardiac activity by our autonomic nervous system.
 Yet, considering how things develop over a somewhat longer time frame, it becomes clear that our organism has to manage a second parameter: blood volume.
 If blood volume decreases too much, we are not able to maintain blood pressure, no matter how far up we crank sympathetic activation.
 How do we regulate blood volume?
 In principle, it works like this: As we cannot regulate effective circulatory volume directly, we regulate total extracellular volume and use colloid osmotic pressure to distribute this extracellular volume between blood vessels and interstitial space.
 Several control circuits contribute to this process: ADH, the sensation of thirst, plasma protein synthesis, natriuretic peptides; but paramount for our understanding of pathophysiology and therapy of congestive heart failure is the renin-angiotensin-aldosterone system.

 Several sensors help to detect a decrease in blood volume and contribute to computing renin output at any point in time:

 In response, renin initiates a complex program to minimize further loss of salt and water, to fill up if possible and to stabilize blood pressure.

 Renin, a protease, excises the decapeptide angiotensin I from the plasma protein angiotensinogen, which is produced by the liver.
 Angiotensin I is converted to the octapeptide angiotensin II by angiotensin converting enzyme (ACE) via removal of two amino acids.
 ACE is expressed by endothelial cells, most prominently in the lung and the renal glomerulus.